nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

   - Inspect database structures to confirm separation.
   - Verify that users can independently retrieve questions or answers.
   - Compare model fairness before and after data separation.

+#### Preliminary Tasks
+- Interview users about issues caused by mixed data storage.
+- Review and refine current storage solutions.
+- Consider a low-tech solution (e.g., separate spreadsheets).
+- If inadequate, implement a relational database solution with distinct tables.